mlshenkai/EasyR1/README.md

 - [Ray ↗](https://github.com/ray-project/ray)

 Our project would also like to thank [ColossalChat](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) and [DeepSpeedChat](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat).
 In the early stages of the project, we referred to their code design.
+Our project would like to thank [Netmind.AI](https://www.netmind.ai/) for the GPU support of developing ring attention.

 (2024/7) Our GitHub organization has changed from OpenLLMAI to OpenRLHF.